4nd2in/edu/pages/Diffie-Hellman Key Exchange.md

+-
-- The Diffie-Hellman Key Exchange is a mathematical method of securely creating a shared secret (most often a symmetric encryption key) over an insecure/public channel by publishing
+- The Diffie-Hellman Key Exchange is a mathematical method of securely creating a shared secret (most often a symmetric encryption key) between two clients over an insecure/public channel by using public and private variables.
 -